mrcbax/frwl/README.md

 Data will be hosted on IPFS.
 The data gets packaged into txz by the shell script as 50MB uncompressed chunks (about 2.3MB max compressed).
 The data is just the output of a traceroute.
 When its all done IPFS hashes of your data can be submitted here as pull requests appended to the `hashes.txt` file.
 Don't forget to add your name to the bottom of this readme if you contribute!

 The script creates logs in a weird way.
 Each file has a unique ID in the set and each set has a unique ID as well.
 The logs end in either `.new` or `.old` this allows me to use diff tools a little easier.

+Read the comments and code before proceeding.

+Guidelines
+---

+Your traceroute logs should have a bunch of data. but if there are a bunch of `***` next to a hop then you're behind some sort of nasty filtering firewall.
+Pop a hole in it to get clean data.
+We want hostnames not just latency.

 Contributors
 ===